atan0168/mirrox/README.md

 # Digital Twin - Privacy-First Wellness Platform

-A React Native mobile application with Node.js backend that creates personalized digital avatars based on environmental air quality data and personal health metrics.
+A React Native mobile application with a TypeScript/Node.js backend that creates personalized digital avatars informed by environmental air quality, traffic congestion, dengue surveillance, nutrition insights, and personal health metrics.
 The app promotes wellness and self-awareness through visual representation of how environmental factors affect the user's health.

 ## 🌟 Key Features